Magest1ckkz/Nightwing/notes.md

 ## Notes
-- [X] It would also be necessary to add an option to tell the user that if the file name contains invalid characters, they will be replaced.
-In addition, if the file name length exceeds 256, it cannot be saved in the NTFS file system.
+* For `socket.io-client`: The bot will react to commands even if it is there as a logged user (before an "user joined" event).
+To react to a command, it will automatically "join" with the parameters set in the (last?) call of `socket.emit("user joined", ...)`, as they will be saved internally.